 At Poulos & Somers, our experts offer specialized care to help patients with the prevention, diagnosis, and treatment of periodontal disease.
 Periodontists receive extensive training in these areas, including three additional years of education beyond dental school.
 Our specialists are familiar with the latest techniques for diagnosing and treating periodontal disease, and are also trained in performing cosmetic periodontal procedures.
 Whether you suffer from periodontal disease, or you want to improve the appearance of your smile, our nationally recognized periodontists can help!

 As periodontal specialists, we offer a wide range of treatments to help our patients achieve optimal dental health.
 We offer minimally invasive options like pinhole therapy, LANAP laser therapy, and OralDNA to diagnose and treat periodontal issues.
 We also offer gingival grafting to treat receding gum lines and bring your smile back to full health and confidence.
-Give us a call or contact us online today to learn more about our periodontal options.
+Give us a call or contact us online today to learn more about our periodontal options in Denver.

 If you have a receding gum line due to periodontal disease, we offer periodontal plastic surgery to improve the health and appearance of your smile.
 A soft tissue graft procedure will prevent additional recession and bone loss, helping to develop gum tissue where absent.
 During this procedure, our specialists will take a small piece of gum tissue either from your palate or another donor source to cover the exposed root.
 This tried and true grafting method offers patients effective, efficient treatment with minimal discomfort.